lilingxi01/lilingxi01/README.md

 🌍 - I and my collegues is now creating a series of advanced and gorgeous softwares for the smart life industry in the future.
 All of the projects are yet in progress, hiding in the private repos, but I will be happy to let you know when they are ready to meet you.

 🌃 - I extremely enjoy the outdoors especially exploring nature and stargazing.
 So when tired, I liked to drive my car out to a state park.
 Nature gives me the power of all-day coding. (**I also take photos for them.
-You can find it in my instagram!!**)
+You can find it in my instagram!!
+Link is at the bottom of the page.**)

 ### 🛰️ Here are some memos for you to know more about me:

-- Product Manager for Software (for 3 years) concentrating on an extraordinary User Experience and UI Design
+- Product Manager for Software (for 4 years) concentrating on an extraordinary User Experience and UI Design

 - Java Software Engineer (for 4 years) concentrating on Android

+- Swift Software Engineer (for 1 year) working with SwiftUI

 - Good at team leading in teamworks of software developing

 ### 🙈 What can I do?

-- Programming Languages: Java, Javascript, Swift(learning), Python(learning), C(learning)
+- Programming Languages: Java, Javascript, Swift, Python(learning), C(learning), Crystal(learning)

 - Product Design: To make the experiences of users and programmers better on both fore and back ends

-- Fore-end Development: SwiftUI for iOS, Dynamic/XML for Java/Android, HTML/CSS/JavaWeb for websites
+- Fore-end Development: SwiftUI, Java/Android, Website

-- Back-end Development: Serverless Cloud Solutions & Springboot
+- Back-end Development: Serverless Cloud Solutions, Springboot

 - Photos and Videos: Photoshop, Lightroom, Premiere Pro, etc

 ### 💻 What am I currently aiming for? *(What am I learning or doing?)*

-- Machine Learning (Java / C)
+- Machine Learning (Python / Java / C)

-- IoT, the software working with the hardware

-- iOS and macOS App Development
+- IoT Client Solution

+- My first iOS (including iPadOS & macOS) product

 ### 👌 What can I do for you or with you?

-- Help you to build an amazing and outstanding Android Graphics User Interface or anything about Android
+- Help you to build an amazing and outstanding App on both Android and Apple platforms (iOS, iPadOS, macOS).

-- Make a business plan or product design for you in the field of mobile application or touch screen solution
+- Make a business plan or product design for you in the field of mobile application or touch screen solution.

-- Work on software modularize for a better and normalized coding experience
+- Work on software modularize for a better and normalized coding experience.

-- Share my brainstorming ideas with you
+- Share my brainstorming ideas with you or work with you to make your dream come true.

 ### 🐦 Where can you find me?